promiscuous-io/promiscuous/README.md

 Introduction
 ------------

-Promiscuous is a **publisher-subscriber framework** to easily replicate data across your Ruby applications.
+Promiscuous is a **publisher-subscriber framework** for easily replicating data across your Ruby applications.

 **Motivation**